 In normal trigger mode there is no lower frequency limit for signals.
-Without trigger, the last signal capture will be displayed as long as the oscilloscope settings are not changed.
+Without trigger, the last signal capture will be displayed as long as the oscilloscope settings are not changed, to transmit the recorded signal via the interface.

 20.3 Single (sweep/capture)